 19 Tan B. Appropriate Spectrum Vitamin E and New Perspectives on Desmethyl Tocopherols and Tocotrienols.
 JANA Vol. 8, No.1, 2005

 20 Wright ME, et al. Development of a comprehensive dietary antioxidant index and application to lung cancer risk in a cohort of male smokers.
 Am J Epidemiol.
 2004 Jul 1;160(1):68-76.
 PMID: 15229119

 21 Tamimi RM, et al. Plasma carotenoids, retinol, and tocopherols and risk of breast cancer.
 Am J Epidemiol.
 2005 Jan 15;161(2):153-60.
 PMID: 15632265

 Health Disclaimer.
 Content provided by NOW Foods.
-Copyright ©2006-2018.
+Copyright ©2006-2022.
 Published with permission.
+First published in November 2006, last revised August 2022.
 Neil E. Levin CCCN, DANLA is a certified clinical nutritionist and is a professional member of the International & American Associations of Clinical Nutritionists.